gauributte/Customer_Shopping_Analysis/README.md

 ---

+## 🚧 Challenges & Solutions
+* Messy Demographics: The original age data was granular.
+I grouped them into "Young Adult," "Adult," etc., to make the charts readable for stakeholders.
+* Data Integrity: Found several rows with missing shipping types.
+Instead of deleting them (which would lose revenue data), I categorized them as "Standard" to maintain a conservative estimate.

+---

 ## ✅ Conclusion

 This project provides valuable insights into customer purchasing behavior, helping businesses identify key revenue drivers, target high-value customer segments, and optimize product and marketing strategies.